- Apply – there’s no fee!

 Minimum Criteria to be considered for the competitive Scholarship:

 You must achieve a minimum of 1330 merit points to be considered for the scholarship.
 The merit points are based on the following formula, which combines your cumulative undergraduate grade point average (GPA) and your Graduate Management Admission Test (GMAT) score.

 Total Merit Points = (cumulative GPA X 200) + GMAT

-Once awarded, this is an ongoing scholarship, paying up to 50% of your graduate tuition per enrolled term.
+Once awarded, this is an ongoing scholarship, paying up to 50% of your graduate business degree tuition per enrolled term.
 The amount of the award will be based on your merit point ranking.
 To continue your eligibility, you must carry at least 9 graduate hours per academic year and maintain an overall 3.5 GPA.